marcussacana/Specific-Games/README.md

 #### LoveKami
 Edit-To-Corrupt Script-Style (Resize string affect the bytecode labels)

->I Wanna read this novel XD But i don't know jap, so... it's here my tool as try to promote a project, and if really want translate can ask if have any problem
+(Trying promote any tl proj to any lang, because i want read this novel a day.)